srobo/kitbook/Helpdesk.md

 ### Handling of all requests

 Whenever a team comes to Helpdesk with an issue that cannot be solved instantly their TLA and a very brief (couple of words) summary of the problem must be written on a post-it note and stuck up on a board of current issues.
 This ensures that no problems get dropped while they are being investigated.
+When the issue is resolved the post-it note can be thrown away.
 If it appears that a particular post-it has remained on the board for an extended period of time and there has been no obvious activity to resolve the issue then a volunteer should be dispatched to the team to see if it's still a problem.

 ### Handling of general robot development requests